Film Prices Up by 3.49% Since January 2023

 The above films had the most drastic price increases and surprising drops.
 But a few trends have also emerged that apply to whole groups of emulsions:

-Kodak’s black and white films now cost 10-15% more; Ilford and Fomapan have also had their emulsions priced about 5% higher.
+Kodak’s black-and-white films now cost 10-15% more; Ilford and Fomapan have also had their emulsions priced about 5% higher.
 But JCH StreetPan costs about the same, and Kosmo Foto Mono is now 3% cheaper.
 Fujifilm Neopan Acros II, famous for its superior resolution and unsurpassed reciprocity failure characteristics, also got cheaper by about 1% on average across the stores surveyed.

 Colour film shooters may be delighted to learn that CineStill 800T costs about the same now as it did at the beginning of the year (-0.18%), and while I am not tracking CineStill 400D in this list, I have a feeling it’s one of the most affordable high-resolution ISO 400 colour films today.
 And despite costing 4% more, Kodak ColorPlus remains the cheapest colour film on the market, averaging just under $11 for a box of 36 exposures on 35mm film.